-- Any act or failure to act that is based upon an individual or group's actual or perceived status (sex, gender, race, color, age, creed, national or ethnic origin, disability, veteran status, pregnancy status, religion, or sexual orientation, or other protected status) that is sufficiently severe that it limits or denies the ability to participate in or benefit from the College's educational environment, program, or activities. - Harassment is any unwelcome conduct based on actual or perceived status including: sex, gender, race, color, age, creed, national or ethnic origin, disability, veteran status, pregnancy status, religion, sexual orientation or other protected status. - Hostile environment is behavior that is sufficiently severe, pervasive, persistent and/or offensive that interferes with limits or denies the ability to participate in or benefit from the College's educational environment. - o Retaliatory discrimination or harassment is any intentional, adverse action against a student. - Intimidation and bullying is behavior that is repeated and/or severely aggressive and threatening to intentionally hurt, control or adversely impact another person.
+- Any act or failure to act that is based upon an individual or group's actual or perceived status (race, color, creed, ethnicity, national origin, gender, sexual orientation, age, religion, marital status, veteran status, disability, genetic information, pregnancy status, or other protected status) that is sufficiently severe that it limits or denies the ability to participate in or benefit from the College's educational environment, program, or activities. - Harassment is any unwelcome conduct based on actual or perceived status including: race, color, creed, ethnicity, national origin, gender, sexual orientation, age, religion, marital status, veteran status, disability, genetic information, pregnancy status, or other protected status. - Hostile environment is behavior that is sufficiently severe, pervasive, persistent and/or offensive that interferes with limits or denies the ability to participate in or benefit from the College's educational environment. - o Retaliatory discrimination or harassment is any intentional, adverse action against a student. - o Intimidation and bullying is behavior that is repeated and/or severely aggressive and threatening to intentionally hurt, control or adversely impact another person.